LukasAddon/foundation/src/Modera/LanguagesBundle/README.md

 ```

 Later if you remove a language from `modera_languages` and run `modera:languages:config-sync` command then a database
-record which corresponded to a deleted from a config file language will be marked as `isEnabled = false`.
+record which corresponded to a deleted from a config file language will be marked as `enabled = false`.

 ### Step4: Create schema